Skip to main content

 The following issues are knowingly included in the release:

-It is not possible to upgrade to v4.2.0 on a device which has an invalid hostname configured.
-Doing so will cause the firmware upgrade to be aborted and rolled back to the previously installed version. - A valid hostname may contain alphanumeric characters (a-z and 0-9), dot (.), dash (-), and may be up to 64 characters in length.
+• It is not possible to upgrade from a version prior to 4.2.0 to 4.3.0 on a device which has an invalid hostname configured.
+Doing so will cause the firmware upgrade to be aborted and rolled back to the previously installed version.

 File Transfer